-Skimming pricing-high-end products.
-Introduce a product with a high price and then lower after the initial market is established.
-This strategy provides early information on what the market will pay, and creates an aura of value and prestige around the product or service.
-The price can be lowered quickly if price resistance emerges.
-Later buyers feel good about "getting a deal."
-It works best when there is a sustainable competitive advantage.
-There is also some disadvantage -high margins may attract competitors.
-For example: Apple products are often priced higher than competitors.

-Penetration pricing-often (but not always) lower-end products.
-Introduce a product with a low enough price to lock up a significant share of the market.
-This strategy makes it difficult for others to enter the market.
-It is often costly to do the extensive marketing and manufacturing necessary.
-If the product has complementary products from other suppliers, they may design around your product.
-Android is an example of penetration pricing.

-Sliding pricing-along the demand curve - or sliding scale pricing
+- Skimming pricing-high-end products - Introduce a product with a high price and then lower after initial market is established - Provides early information on what the market will pay. - Creates an aura of value and prestige around the product or service. - Can be lowered quickly if price resistance emerges - Later buyers feel good about "getting a deal." - Works best when there is a sustainable competitive advantage. - Disadvantage -- high margins may attract competitors. - Example: Apple products are often priced higher than competitors. - Penetration pricing-often (but not always) lower-end products - Introduce a product with a low enough price to lock up a significant share of the market. - Makes it difficult for others to enter. - Is often costly to do the extensive marketing and manufacturing necessary. - If the product has complementary products from other suppliers, they may design around your product. - Android is an example of penetration pricing. - Sliding pricing-along the demand curve